DinaChatFE/Z1-FastApi-Class/README.md

 ## About

-The event news project is a project feature that was intended to make it easier to manage, produce, and register events in a matter of minutes.
-The disadvantage of not using this project is that individuals will go to a certain location and register by hand.
+The event news project is a project feature that was intended to make it easier to manage, produce, and register events in a matter of minutes. individuals will go to a certain location and register by hand.
 They may have taken their time to arrive and spent money on transportation. etc..
 ## Project Structure
 - Create and Update List News, Event on admin panel including some feature in web client
 - Admin could manage whole system